 In compliance with the Labor Standards Act and Labor Pension Act, the Company shall make a monthly contribution to the labor pension reserve funds and labor pension funds.
 The calculation of the defined benefit obligations is performed annually by a qualified actuary with actuarial report to protect the workers' rights and interests.

-- 4) Other major agreements: None. - (ii) Loss sustained as a result of labor disputes in the most recent 3 fiscal years: None. - (iii) Violation of the Labor Standards Act found during the labor inspection: None. - (d) Cyber Security Management - (i) Implementation of Cyber Security Management - 1) Structure of cyber security risk management
+- 4) Other major agreements: None. - (ii) Loss sustained as a result of labor disputes in the most recent 3 fiscal years: None. - (iii) Violation of the Labor Standards Act found during the labor inspection.